8 Day Road Trip

 Drive to Langza - Hikkim - Komic - Ki - Kibber - Chicham - Kaza

-Drive from Kaza - Dhankar - Sangla
+Drive from Kaza - Dhankar - Kalpa / Rampur

-Drive from Sangla - Shimla
+Drive from Rampur / Kalpa - Shimla

 You might want to keep a copy of the itinerary with you!